AutomatedLab/AutomatedLab/Help/Wiki/Roles/roles.md

 Add-LabMachineDefinition -Name Web1 -Roles WebServer
 ```

 Many roles offer options for customization.
 The options are documented in the role documentation.
 If you want to define a customized role, use the cmdlet Get-LabMachineRoleDefinition which takes two parameters, the role and properties.
-The properties parameter takes a hashtabe.
+The properties parameter takes a hashtable.
 If you want to define the role FirstChildDC, you can leave everything to default / automatics or go with your own definition.
 ```powershell
 $role = Get-LabMachineRoleDefinition -Role FirstChildDC -Properties @{ ParentDomain = 'vm.net'; NewDomain = 'a'; DomainFunctionalLevel = 'Win2012R2' }